-Project fact sheets are an effective way to keep interested parties informed about project developments and key milestones (e.g., Scoping, Draft EIS)
+Project fact sheets are an effective way to keep interested parties informed about project developments and key milestones (e.g., Scoping, Draft EIS).
+Fact sheets are updated on an as-need basis.

 - For maximum reach, fact sheets will be available in both English and Spanish, and available in printed form for distribution at meetings; - Fact sheets will be posted to the project website and/or in email blasts in electronic form (PDF) in a format that is accessible for those with visual and audio impairments; and - Fact sheets will be issued on an as needed basis.